© Eric R. Pianka

 The ancient deep black topsoils of the prairies made America a 'bread basket' for the world, allowing us to export grains to less fortunate peoples in other parts of the world without access to such amenable climates and rich soils.
 Sustained agriculture depletes the nutrient pools of soils -- in order to maintain production, soils must be fertilized with nitrogen and phosphorus and other minerals.
 Animal wastes such as bat and bird guano were used as fertilizers until they began to be depleted.
 Then, just as such natural fertilizers were running out, the Haber-Bosch process was discovered, which uses energy from burning natural gas to fix atmospheric nitrogen, essentially turning air into fertilizer.
 Without this technological breakthrough, human populations would have become limited by food supplies long ago and at much lower population densities.
 Technology lures us out on to thin ice, and we now face population overshoot.
 Our enormous population, now well above the level Earth can support, must soon crash, accompanied by famines and massive human misery.

 Americans are now suffering from painful increases in the cost of gasoline at the pumps with no end in sight.
 People are clamouring for alternative new sources of energy such as nuclear energy.
 Many seem to think that we don't have to obey laws of thermodynamics.
-Using energy always produces heat, and unless it is dissipated, temperatures must rise.
+Using energy always produces waste heat, and unless it can be dissipated, temperatures must rise.
 Earth can no longer dissipate the heat it receives from normal incident solar radiation fast enough to stay in balance (Hansen et al. 2005), even without our adding insult to injury by burning fossil fuels and using nuclear reactors.

 Because people have electrical outlets all over their houses and offices, they suffer from the illusion that electricity is clean energy, infinite in supply and will always be there.
 None of these assumptions is true -- unless we convert to an electrical system based on renewable resources such as solar energy, power grids must ultimately fail and the internet will cease to be.
 Whenever you turn on a light or an air conditioner, fossil fuel is usually being burned to generate the electricity you're using.
 A relatively small amount of electricity is generated by other sources such as by wind, hydro-electric, and/or solar energy.
 When you turn on a light, you are releasing solar energy captured by plants millions of years ago -- essentially, you are being illuminated by fossil sunlight that fell on the Earth long ago.
 Unfortunately, electricity is difficult to store and usually must be used immediately.
 Battery technology to improve our ability to store electric energy has been painfully slow.